 I frequently get asked if there is a test that organizations can give during interviews to determine if someone would be a good fit for this emotionally challenging work.
 I would never base a hiring decision on one quiz, but I do think that there’s something to be said for recruiting staff who already have a growth mindset and therefore may be less judgmental (towards themselves and others) and more resilient to the inevitable challenges of the job.

-This is the foundation of my course Compassion in Balance.
+This is the foundation of my online courses and my 1-on-1 coaching.
 We can’t stop the challenges from coming our way, but through increased self-awareness, a willingness to explore new approaches, and deliberate practice we can learn how to manage them better and become more resilient in the process.

 If you’d like to read the full study, which I hope you do, I’m happy to email a single copy to you (copyright prohibits me from sharing the full study here).
 Just email me.